shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/control-ad-unit-alignment-on-android.md

 bav.setAdAlignment(BOTTOM_CENTER);
 ```

-However. this works only in the cases where the banner ad view's frame is larger than the ad.
+However, this works only in the cases where the banner ad view's frame is larger than the ad.
 The default alignment is `CENTER`.
 The ad can be aligned in one of the following ways:
 - center
 - top left
 - top center